brett8883/DJI_Super-Patcher/readme.md

 ### Does NOT require an internal SD card be installed

-- With older methods for unlocking, namely mixed firmware mods, the Mavic Pro Platinum and some more recently manufactured Mavic Pros required that the Mavic be opened and an internal SD card installed for other mods to work.

-  - **NOT** with Super-Patcher.
-Super-Patcher does NOT require an internal SD card because it is **NOT** a mixed firmware mod.
+- With older methods for unlocking, namely mixed firmware mods, the Mavic Pro Platinum and some more recently manufactured Mavic Pros required that the Mavic be opened and an internal SD card installed for other mods to work. **NOT** with Super-Patcher.
+Super-Patcher does **NOT** require an internal SD card because it is **NOT** a mixed firmware modification.
 ***************************************************************************************************************************

 ### No motors errors on Mavic Pro Platinum